 No, Apple didn’t invent an 8-bit tiara.
 The Digital Crown is Apple’s innovation in the smartwatch game, letting users twist the Apple Watch’s crown to navigate between apps, minimising the amount interaction required with the display.
 Has it totally revolutionised the smartwatch world?
 Not quite, but it’s different, sticks out from the crowd, and works rather well.

 Sure Android phones had fingerprint scanners before the iPhone 6, but in typical Apple fashion, the company waited until it got it completely right.
 Unlike Android handsets which required you to annoyingly swipe your finger across a scanner, the iPhone 6’s Touch ID home button required nothing more than a gently stationary touch.
 The iPhone 6s improved on this even further with near-instant scanning, making pesky pincodes all but obsolete.
+It’s largely gone now in favour of facial recognition, but while it lasted it was the best way to unlock a phone.

 Apple’s Live Photos feature is a Harry Potter-esque way of showing off your photos.
 When you snap a shot, the iPhone records 1.5 seconds of video footage before and after the shutter button is pressed.
 Long-pressing (or 3D Touch-pressing) a photo in your gallery then brings your image to life.
 Again, nothing revolutionary, but another nice little feature to help capture memories in a different way.

-True Tone flash
+How Apple changed tech: True Tone flash

 Amongst the various camera improvements Apple has made over the past few years, True Tone flash is one of the most useful.
 A combination of an amber and white LED produces photos with more realistic tones, and comes in particularly handy for taking shots of your mates in low light conditions.
 Ghost-face begone.